nmskhan/FunConPy/README.md

 Band-pass filtering using AFNI's [3dBandpass](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dBandpass.html).

 - Remove high or low frequency noise.
-  - The default lowpass is 0.08 HZ.
+  - The default lowpass is 0.08 Hz.
-  - The default highpass is at 0.01 HZ
+  - The default highpass is at 0.01 Hz.
-  - For details on why AFNI's badnpass filtering is used, please check [this discussion](https://neurostars.org/t/bandpass-filtering-different-outputs-from-fsl-and-nipype-custom-function/824)
+  - For details on why AFNI's badnpass filtering is used, please check [this discussion](https://neurostars.org/t/bandpass-filtering-different-outputs-from-fsl-and-nipype-custom-function/824).

 **Step 8**
 Smoothing with a FWHM gaussian kernel.

-The default width is 5mm.
+The default width is 5 mm.

 **Step 9**
 Parcelation and time series correlation.